Home » Technology » Turn Your E-Waste into Cash By Selling Computer Scrap

 • Gaming Console Buyback: Still have that Xbox or PlayStation?
 Trade it for bonus cash or gift cards for recycling electronics.
 Certain gaming stores have buyback programs for video game consoles that are in good condition.

 This is especially useful if your devices aren’t entirely nonworking or if you prefer gift cards over cold hard cash.
-Trade-in credit or promotional credit can often offer better value than selling for scrap, especially for devices still in decent condition.
+Trade-in credit or promotional credit can offer better value than selling for scrap, especially for devices still in decent condition.

 How much money can I get for my computer scrap?